jessicatarra/jessicatarra/README.md

 I'm Jessica Tarra.
 Software Developer by day and overthinker by night.
 Currently having a toxic relationship with JavaScript and trying to overcome it with TypeScript.

-Learning Kotlin for back-end services in my current job.
+Learning Kotlin for developing server-side applications in my current job.

 Learning how to be a better Software Craftswoman.